ALERT CONTENT PLACEHOLDER

 All electronic communication including virtual visits, email and communication through SMS (text message) carry some risk.
 For information about virtual care and how to protect your privacy during virtual visits and when using the internet and email please visit our website at www.uhn.ca and go to our COVID-19 page.
 (Here are the PDF links in case the patient would like to receive it by email: Virtual Visits at UHN and Using Email to Communicate With Your UHN Health Care Team ).

-For Patients who do not have consent for email documented in EPR:
+For Patients who do not have consent for email documented in Epic:

 Please obtain consent to use email by reading the following script.
-If patient consents to communicate with UHN via email please document the consent in the Consent for email field on the EPR registration page.
+If the patient consents to communicate with UHN via email, document the patient's email address in their demographics in Epic.
+Also make sure Emails from UHN are enabled in the patient's Communication Preferences.

 Script: Consent for Email: